MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Related Works

 DSO is a type of learning-from-scratch method, it needs to train a new model for every problem.
 This training strategy comes with a huge search time cost.
 Thus, many learning-with-experience methods are emerged.
 They usually employ a data encoder to receive the data points as inputs and output the expression encoding as the label to train a large-scale model.
 When a new problem needs to be handled, the learning-with-experience method just implements a forward propagation to obtain the expressions thus being time-effective.
 SymbolicGPT \cite{DBLP:journals/corr/abs-2106-14131} treats the problem as a natural language problem, it uses symbolic-level encoding as the label of a set of data points.
 For example, the expression $2sin(x+y)$ is represented as text $['2','s','i','n','(','x','+','y',')']$.
 This type of encoding forces the model to learn the syntax and semantics of the primitives thus increasing the learning difficulty.
 To free the model from learning the syntax and semantics meaning of primitives, NeSymReS \cite{DBLP:conf/icml/BiggioBNLP21} utilizes the pre-order traversal of binary tree to encode the expression.
 The constants in the expression are replaced with a placeholder ``$c$'' and optimized later after the skeleton is sampled according to the probability distribution outputted by the network.
 The pre-trained large-scale models have fast inference speed to obtain the predicted expression when confronted with new SR problems.
 The critical challenge of the SR task lies in two aspects: determining the skeleton and optimizing the constants.
 The above-stated large-scale pre-trained model could do well in predicting the skeleton, however, they normally use BFGS to optimize the constants which are sensitive to initial guesses.
 Therefore, to determine the constants accurately, based on the NeSymRe framework, Symformer \cite{DBLP:journals/corr/abs-2205-15764} and End2End \cite{kamienny2022end} design two types of constant encoding strategies to teach the pre-trained model the exact value of constants.
-They perform with outstanding fitting accuracy than NeSymReS.
-Beyond the constant optimizing problem, Li \textit{et al} \cite{li2022transformer} uses the Intra-class contrastive loss to train a better data encoder to tackle the ill-posed problem in SR. UDSR \cite{landajuela2022unified}, SNR \cite{liu2023snr}, and DGSR\cite{holt2023deep} merged multiple learning strategies to give the pre-trained model a revised mechanism.
-Moreover, the Monte Carlo Tree Search \cite{browne2012survey} is incorporated into the pre-trained model to achieve better performances.e.g.\cite{li2024discovering}.
-However, all the works view the SR task as a machine translation task that considers the input and output of the pre-trained model are the same data type.
-They ignore the fact that the data points are set data and the expression label is text.
-Thus, our work designs new architecture to solve the modality problem.
-SNIP\cite{meidani2023snip} employs a two-stage strategy to train a symbolic regression model.
-We pre-train an encoder using contrastive learning and then train a decoder separately.
-Since the two-stage training strategy is not conducive to feature fusion, SNIP also needs to introduce the LSO method to work well.
+They perform with outstanding fitting accuracy compared to NeSymReS.